bigprof-software/appgini-docs/pages/advanced-topics/hooks/table-specific-hooks.md

 title: Table-specific hooks
 linkTitle: Table-specific hooks
 slug: help/advanced-topics/hooks/table-specific-hooks
+description: Table-specific hooks are functions that get called when a new record is added, when a record is edited, when a record is deleted, ... etc. These hooks are table-specific.
+That's why each table in your project has its own hook file.
+keywords: table-specific hooks, hooks, table, insert, update, delete, record, edit, add, new, data, memberInfo, args, options, header, footer, init, before_insert, after_insert, before_update, after_update, before_delete, after_delete, dv, csv, batch_actions, multiple record batch actions

 ---

 For each table in your project, AppGini generates a hook file named the same as the table name inside the `hooks` folder.
-This file contains hook functions that get called when a new record is added, when a record is edited, when a record is deleted, \... etc. These hooks are table-specific.
+This file contains hook functions that get called when a new record is added, when a record is edited, when a record is deleted, ... etc. These hooks are table-specific.
 That's why each table in your project has its own hook file.

 *The following hook functions are defined in this file:*